njszym/GAOPAW/README.md

 - "include_paw": [list of elements]
     - Which elements would you like to pull from a directory ("paw_dir" if specified, otherwise "cmpd_template_dir") and keep fixed throughout optimization

-### Currently supported properties with required formats
+## Currently supported properties with required formats:

 - Logarithmic derivatives of the pseudized wavefunctions
     - Need not be specified explicitly, automatically considered for each element